 Carpenter Ant Frass vs Termite Frass

-While both carpenter ants and termites live in wood, they have very different diets and thus their frass looks different.
+While both carpenter ants and termites live in wood, they have very different diets and thus their waste looks different.
 Here’s a quick breakdown of the key differences:

 - Carpenter frass is semisolid and a bit larger, while termite frass is smaller and has a solid consistency.

-- Carpenter frass looks more like wood shavings, whereas termite frass is firm and oval-shaped.
+- Carpenter ant poop looks more like wood shavings, whereas termite frass is firm and oval-shaped.

-- Termite frass can be found under the nest or any infested wood as well as nearby, while carpenter frass is always found right under the kick holes.
+- Termite feces can be found under the nest or any infested wood as well as nearby, while carpenter frass is always found right under the kick holes.

 The Dangers of Ant Frass

 Ant frass is nasty stuff, even for ants.
 In fact, the excrement is so toxic to ants that they had to invent waste management procedures long before humans even existed!
-So if the frass is that bad for ants, you can imagine it’s not all that great for humans either.
+So if their fecal matter is that bad for ants, you can imagine it’s not all that great for humans either.

 One of the main problems is the risk of contamination.
 It may be true that ants are very good at hygiene, but that doesn’t mean they don’t still carry bacteria or other pathogens.
 The ants themselves can contaminate food or surfaces, but what happens if one has an accident?